thomasallanhouse/thomasallanhouse.github.io/posts/seasonality-and-immunity.rst

 .. role:: raw-html(raw)
    :format: html

-**Note:** This blogpost was conceptualised in August 2021, and should be public early in 2024.
-My attempts to do long-form outreach were somewhat put on hold by work around the COVID pandemic.
-Anyway, with the problems going on at 𝕏 (formerly Twitter), it's struck me that putting any such content on a website that I control probably has its advantages, so I hope to use this site more going forwards.
+**Note:** This blogpost was conceptualised in mid-2021, and should be public late in 2023.
+With the problems going on at 𝕏 (formerly Twitter), it's struck me that putting any such content on a website that I control probably has its advantages, so I hope to use this site more going forwards.

 .. image:: ../spring.jpg
    :width: 240px